jonwhittlestone/notes/_posts/2021-04-07-another-post-on-digital-detoxing-the-lightphone.md

 hide: false
 ---

-The amount of time most I spend looking at mobile phones is diverting my attention from what's important.
+The amount of time I spend looking at a mobile phone screen is diverting my attention from what's important.

 I've taken a drastic step and started using a phone without a web browser and apps.
 It's an attempt to try and be in the moment a little more.
 Especially as lockdown restrictions are ending and everyone will finally be allowed outside.
 All that refound excitement in the world, why do I need to check social feeds on a smartphone??